← Back to blog

 Watching children play this game has been revelatory.
 Here are actual moments from gameplay sessions:

 The Pattern Recognition "Wait, I marked everyone with glasses as suspicious.
-That's not fair—I wear glasses!"
+That's not fair—my friends wear glasses too!"

 The Data Bias Discovery "The computer is dumb!
 It thinks all people with beanies are bad because I showed it three bad guys with beanies!"